-Is Stress Just another Buzzword?
-How Healthcare Professionals Can Care for Themselves
+Is Stress a Buzzword?
+How Healthcare Professionals Can Manage It

 Sandy Sundquist Beauman, MSN, RNC-NIC / September 2018

 What is stress?
 How do we manage it, and how do we reduce it, or know when we need to?

 I’ve seen several messages pop up lately on my social network feeds about stress reduction, which is always a hot topic for healthcare professionals!

 Stress is an important component and natural phenomenon of our lives